6 things to do after a breakup

 2. Set healthy boundaries

-Knowing what to do after a breakup can be difficult.
-Setting healthy boundaries with yourself and those around you can help protect your mental and emotional health moving forward.
+Setting healthy boundaries can help protect your mental and emotional health moving forward.
 Here are some examples of boundaries you can set after a breakup:

-• Just friends.
-If you are working on being friends with an ex, try to set physical and emotional boundaries that help draw the line between just friends and something more.
+Just friends.
+If you are working on being friends with an ex, try to set physical and emotional boundaries that help draw the line between friendship and your old relationship.
 For instance, you may want to set boundaries around cuddling, close contact, spending the night, paying for each other’s meals or being each other’s primary source of support.

 Intimate partner abuse and dating violence can happen during the course of a relationship or after you break up.
 It’s important to remember that there is support available if you or someone you know is currently experiencing harmful or abusive behaviors from a significant other or an ex.
 The Office of Victim Assistance (OVA) offers free and confidential support for students who may be experiencing these types of behaviors.